BenjaminSchaar/barlow_track/barlow_track/barlow_project_template/README.md

 1. resnet50.pth - the final trained weights (this will be used when tracking)
 2. args.pickle  - the hyperparameters for training; also needed for reading the network

+If you are in the zimmer lab, you can add your trained network folder here:

+'/lisc/scratch/neurobiology/zimmer/wbfm/TrainedBarlow'

 ## Optional: training multiple networks with hyperparameter search